RebelBobby/Original_App_Design_Project/README.md

-Original App Design Project - README Template
+Original App Design Project - README Template (Update 4/16/22) Other than me, there is only 1 student left in my class; there is no “group”.
+We’re both working our own app.
+However, please find below gif showing progress as I have a steady plan
 ===

 # military_transition_guide to complement https://www.militarytransition.vet/